istresearch/scrapy-cluster/docs/topics/debugging.rst

     $ python tests/tests_online.py -v

-If your system is properly configured you will see the test pass, otherwise, hopefully the debug and error log output should indicate what is failing.
+If your system is properly configured you will see the test pass, otherwise, the debug and error log output should indicate what is failing.

 .. note:: The Crawler online test takes a little over 20 seconds to complete, so be patient!